VjKlepikov/sdl_atf_test_scripts/style_guide_for_lua_code.md

   return is_certificate     -- boolean value
 end
 ```
-* Use PascalCase for factories/classes.
+* Use PascalCase for factories/classes (first character in uppercase, each next word starts from uppercase character).
 If so, acronyms (e.g. XML) might only uppercase the first letter (XmlDocument).
 ```
 -- bad
 local player = require('player')